milmolch/BIO634_NGS2_2017/VARIANT_CALLING/Exercises_Variant_Calling.md

 bgzip Ecoli_DH10B-rmdup.vcf   # makes Ecoli_DH10B-rmdup.vcf.gz
 tabix -p vcf Ecoli_DH10B-rmdup.vcf.gz
 ```
 As we have to do this for each vcf file, we write a script that does the job.
 Save the script below as `indexVCF.sh` and make it executable.
-It sorts, compresses and indexes a vcf file by doing: `./indexVCF.sh VcfFile`
+It sorts, compresses and indexes a vcf file by doing: `./indexVCF.sh Ecoli_DH10B-rmdup.vcf`
 ```
+#!/bin/bash
 # processes a vcf file for downstream analysis: sorting by chromosome and position, compressing, and indexing a vcf file
 # from http://wiki.bits.vib.be/index.php/NGS_variant_analysis_custom_functions_and_code